Organic vs paid CAC: the real numbers, by industry (2026 benchmark report) - Expanse Digital - "ROI-Driven" Performance Marketing Agency ...

 Stage-dependent; paid buys early speed at a premium

-The pattern is consistent: across nearly every vertical, paid CAC runs 2 to 3 times higher than organic - and First Page Sage data shows paid CAC now sits at 2.4x–3.1x blended CAC for most categories.
+The pattern holds across almost every vertical: paid CAC runs 2 to 3 times higher than organic.
+First Page Sage puts paid CAC at 2.4x–3.1x blended CAC for most categories.
 The gap is widest where keywords are expensive (finance, legal) and narrowest where transactions are high-volume and low-consideration (eCommerce).

-Organic acquisition wins decisively in research-heavy, trust-driven verticals.
-When buyers spend weeks comparing options, the brand that owns the answer gets the customer - at a fraction of paid cost.
+Organic wins clearly in research-heavy, trust-driven verticals.
+When buyers spend weeks comparing options, the brand that owns the answer tends to get the customer, and at a fraction of paid cost.

-• B2B SaaS and professional services, where educational content builds credibility before sales engagements, and organic search CAC ($647–$1,786 per First Page Sage) compounds downward over time.
+• B2B SaaS and professional services, where educational content builds credibility before a sales conversation.
+First Page Sage puts organic-search CAC here at $647–$1,786, and it compounds downward over time.

-• Healthcare and legal, where consumers research extensively and trust signals outweigh ad placement.
+• Healthcare and legal, where people research carefully and trust signals matter more than ad placement.

 • Education and EdTech, where long decision timelines reward sustained content authority.

-Paid acquisition stays non-negotiable wherever speed, urgency, or competitive saturation define the market.
-Organic is a long game; some businesses can't wait.
+Paid stays non-negotiable wherever speed, urgency, or a saturated market defines the category.
+Organic is a long game, and some businesses can't wait that long.

-• Saturated markets where organic real estate is locked up by entrenched incumbents.
+• Saturated markets where incumbents already own the organic real estate.

-• Urgent-purchase categories (emergency legal, home services, certain healthcare) where intent-rich paid search captures demand at the decisive moment.
+• Urgent-purchase categories (emergency legal, home services, some healthcare) where high-intent paid search catches demand at the moment of decision.

-• New market entrants using paid to buy visibility while SEO matures.
+• New market entrants buying visibility while SEO matures.

 • Lead-gen sectors (insurance, finance) where cost-per-lead economics justify premium bids against high lifetime value.